Automattic/wp-calypso/docs/testing/unit-tests.md

 #### Dependency injection

 Passing dependencies to a function as arguments can often make your code simpler to test.
-A a basic example, we have a utility function that checks whether a value exists in a list.
+As a basic example, we have a utility function that checks whether a value exists in a list:

 One way to do it would be to reference a dependency in a higher scope: